gud3/yii2-helpers/README.md

 And delete function of the up, down.
 They are in Indexes class.

-To create a table with countries in short codes for them, also inherit in the migration class from the Country class, remove the functions up, bottom.
+To create a table with countries in short codes for them, also inherit in the migration class from the Country class `gud3\helpers\migrations\Countries`, remove the functions up, down.
-`gud3\helpers\migrations\Countries`